herbsjs/herbsjs.github.io/docs/glues/herbs2rest.md

 ]
 ```

-The name field is the name of the route.
+The `name` field is the name of the route (Ex. *https://example.com/lists*)

-The idParameter field is the param of the route (GetById, Put and Delete).
+The `idParameter` field is the param's custom name of the route (GetById, Put and Delete), if the field does not exist, the parameter name will be "*id*".

 The other fields refer to http methods using usecases (GetAll, GetById, Post, Put and Delete).